BrewBlox/brewblox-documentation/docs/user/removing_things.md

 ![Import/Export blocks](../images/import-export-blocks.png)

-Accessed from the spark service actions, you can use this menu to download or upload a JSON file containing all block data and block names.
+Accessed from the spark service actions, you can use this menu to download or upload a JSON file containing all blocks.

-If you import blocks, all blocks and block names will be removed before importing those from the file.
+If you import blocks, all blocks will be removed before importing those from the file.
 If you export blocks, the blocks on the controller will not be changed.

 ## Remove Spark service